Most phone makers have now released 5G devices already but we're still awaiting the first 5G-enabled iPhone.

 Apple officially signed the deal to buy "the majority" of Intel's smartphone modem business for $1 billion.
 The deal includes 2,200 Intel employees, as well as IP and equipment.

-The transaction is expected to close toward the end of 2019, and it means Apple will be able to produce its own 5G modems for its smartphones, instead of getting them from Qualcomm.
-Bloomberg is speculating Apple's in-house modems could be ready in three years.
+The transaction is expected to close toward the end of 2019, and it means Apple will be able to produce its own 5G modems for its smartphones eventually, instead of getting them from Qualcomm.
+Bloomberg is speculating Apple's in-house modems could be ready in three years, so probably by 2022.

-22 July 2019: 5G iPhone?
-Apple might buy Intel's 5G modem biz despite Qualcomm deal
+22 July 2019: Apple might buy Intel's 5G modem biz despite Qualcomm deal

-The deal, which could be announced as early as late July 2019, would follow Intel's announcement from April 2019 that it planned to exit the 5G mobile modem business.
+The deal would follow Intel's announcement from April that it planned to exit the 5G mobile modem business.

 18 June 2019: Analyst predicts iPhone 5G coming in 2020

-Kuo also said that all iPhones will have 5G capabilities by 2021 and Apple would probably have its own 5G chip by 2023.
+Apple analyst Ming-Chi Kuo claimed all iPhones will have 5G capabilities by 2021 and Apple would probably have its own 5G chip by 2023.

 16 April 2019: Apple and Qualcomm settle legal issues, while Intel quits 5G